htw-imi-showtime/showtime-website/content/_index.md

 [-> check_the_schedule](schedule)
 {{</teaser>}}

-{{<teaser category="projects" title="One Term Eleven Projects">}}
+{{<teaser category="projects" title="One Term Ten Projects">}}
 During their studies, each Bachelor student needs to do one, each Master student two practical projects.
-This term, we are happy to present six projects in the Bachelor's and five in the Master's program.
+This term, we are happy to present six projects in the Bachelor's and four in the Master's program.
 [-> discover_the_projects](projects)
 {{</teaser>}}